OrientoNubo/Folder-based-HTML-Builder/README.md

 ------

 This is a python project that `reads files in the root folder` to generate `static HTML files`.
-You can use it to build your web-based file manager, build simple and efficient log recording pages, and build simple content blog.
+You can use it to build your web-based file manager, build a simple and efficient log recording pages, or build a simple content blog.
 The css/js has used is from [bootstrap](https://github.com/twbs/bootstrap).